Different Types of Blockchains: Public, Private, and Hybrid

 Blockchain technology, often associated with cryptocurrencies like Bitcoin, has evolved far beyond its initial application.
 Today, it is poised to revolutionize various sectors including finance, healthcare, supply chain management, and more.
 Understanding blockchain is crucial not only for tech professionals but also for business leaders and policymakers as it holds the potential to transform traditional business models and create new foundations for our economic and social systems.

-Blockchain is essentially a distributed ledger technology where each transaction is recorded with an immutable cryptographic signature called a hash.
+Blockchain is a distributed ledger development technology where each transaction is recorded with an immutable cryptographic signature called a hash.
 This means that once a transaction is recorded on this ledger, it cannot be altered, making fraud more difficult.
 The decentralized nature of blockchain also enhances security and transparency, making it highly resistant to outages and offering better privacy protections than traditional computer systems.

 1.1.
 Overview of Blockchain Technology